mrled/keymap.click/docs/devnotes.md

 * Refactor fathom stuff to a hook
 * Refactor document dimension stuff to a hook

-### Can I remove the menu?

-It seems like having the help page and the menu with settings is redundant.
-Should I make a setting panel that works like the help panel?

-Should I instead integrate the help in the menu?

-Seems like I shouldn't need both.
-Feels cluttered.

-* Make debugging controls invisible.
-  Only accessible via the query string?
-  Hidden page that sets a value to localSettings?
-* Remove keyLegends and keyMaps dropdowns from the settings.
-  Later, incorporate them into the keyInfo panel, maybe via a settings button of some kind.
-* Move site navigation inline on each page, and on the main page use the key info panel.
-  Maybe use a float on the upper right of the content area.

 ### Add a guided tour button next to the help button